Thursday, 13 March 2014

 Met my guide and we hiked the 1.5 hours up the volcano, the tracks were just volcanic ash, this was everywhere, but the wild ferns, palms etc loved it, as we headed up and up the sides of the tracks were steaming, with the immense heat building from this volcanic area.
 The noise and smoke that was being blown into the sky was pretty amazing, i new this was going to be one of those very memorable trips for me..
 As we reached the top, close to the crater my guide was not prepared to go any further and warned me of the danger, this was something you just have to do ! my guide could not be persuaded, so i carefully walked around the edge of the volcano crater to see the lava and inside this bubbling crater, carefully watching each step as i reached the best position where i can see right in, with lava being blown into the air it was absolutely awesome !! the noise and aggression from the volcano was quite a rush, Sitting on the crater edge, watching this, i realised this was one of the most amazing places i've been, a clear night sky with the power of nature right in front of you..wow.
 Didn't want to leave, but after an hour or so, felt its best to leave here alive..

-we could here the men in the village getting drunk on the Kava drink, spitting and generally enjoying their jungle juice ..
+As we walked back to the guides village we thanked him and said goodbye, we could here the men in the village getting drunk on the Kava drink, spitting and generally enjoying their jungle juice ..

 Once back to port villa there were tourists everywhere from the cruise ships, i realised then this adventure was over for me and thought about what the next adventure could be....